Karin Divall, Chair of the Board of Trustees

 I have many interests, serving on a variety of Boards and Committees in the arts, creative industry sectors, urban planning and regeneration, as well as Chairing the Advisory Board for the Centre for Urban History at Leicester University, sitting on the committees of various local organisations.

-I am currently an AUKBH Trustee and sit on the Governance, Finance and Trading Committees, while continuing to work as a freelance cultural consultant in both London and Brighton and being an active Parish Councillor.
+I am currently an AUKBH Trustee and sit on the Governance and Finance Committees, while continuing to work as a freelance cultural consultant in both London and Brighton and being an active Parish Councillor.

 I started my career in the Third Sector by working for a social enterprise called Bridging to the Future which supports third sector start-ups based in Birmingham.
 During my 4 years in Birmingham I was also Trustee at Birmingham LGBT where as a charity we supported the LGBT community across the city through advocacy, awareness and health & wellbeing.